-I got Pete, and all of us, including the girls, walked down to the marina.
-It was definitely hot, having all those girls wave and blow kisses as we tore out of there in Dickie’s Whaler.
+I get Pete, and all of us, including the girls, walk to the marina.
+It is definitely hot, having all these girls wave and blow kisses as we tear out of there in Dickie’s Whaler.

-“Man, look at her wiggle her ass,” noted Pete.
+“Man, look at her wiggle her ass,” notes Pete.
 “That’s one hot mama.”

-Dickie looked less pained and more comfortable once we parked at the Fountainbleu.
-After I’d blown another ten bucks on ‘Pong,’ Dickie said he’d spring for lunch, which we ate right in the lounge, still playing the game.
+Dickie looks less pained and more comfortable once we park at the Fountainbleu.
+After I blow another ten bucks on ‘Pong,’ Dickie says he’ll spring for lunch, which we eat right in the lounge, still playing the game.

-“You know Dickie,” I decided to confess, “my folks and Pete’s aren’t really staying here.
+“You know Dickie,” I decide to confess, “my folks and Pete’s aren’t really staying here.
 We were at one of the smaller hotels, where we met the girls.”
-I don’t know why I was being so honest.
+I don’t know why I’m being so honest.

 “I was surprised the Company would pay for such a luxurious hotel.
 Why did you need to deceive me.”

-“Oh, I thought you were sorta rich and wouldn’t hang out with us.
-I did like that you came over here, and I know you’re having a good time, even if you didn’t hit it off with Alicia.”
+“Oh, I think you’re sorta rich and wouldn’t want to hang out with us.
+I do like that you came over here.
+I know you’re having a good time, even if you didn’t hit it off with Alicia.”

-“She was alright.
-I just felt out of my element.”
+“She’s alright.
+I just feel out of my element.”

-“I want out of my element,” Pete joked.
+“I want out of my element,” Pete jokes.

-It was cool, and after leaving the Fountainbleu, Dickie drove Pete right to his hotel, once Pete agreed not to moon the beach.
-We all got out when Dickie beached the Whaler.
-I suggested we hang out on the pool deck where we could keep an eye on the boat.
-A whole new crowd was hanging out.
-It was like seeing my recent past as a bunch of Puerto Rican kids were dancing to Salsa and pushing each other into the pool.
-No white boys were with them, though.
-We had to split, and I promised Pete that I’d call the next morning.
-Dickie drove the boat slowly back to the mainland.
-We cruised Viscaya Castle, which impressed me about the advantages of wealth.
-He took me on a tour of the Gables’ canals.
-All the mansions made his house seem small by comparison.
+It’s cool.
+After leaving the Fountainbleu, Dickie drives Pete right to his hotel, once Pete agrees not to moon the beach.
+We all get out after Dickie beaches the Whaler.
+I suggest we hang out on the pool deck where we can keep an eye on the boat.
+A whole new crowd is hanging out.
+It’s like seeing my recent past as a bunch of Puerto Rican kids are dancing to Salsa and pushing each other into the pool.
+No white boys with them, though.
+We have to split.
+I promise Pete that I’ll call the next morning.
+Dickie drives the boat slowly back to the mainland.
+We cruise Viscaya Castle, which impresses me about the advantages of being rich.
+We take a tour of the Gables’ canals.
+All the mansions make his house seem small by comparison.

 “Did I put you on the spot too much with all the New Yorkers?”
-I asked.
+I ask.

 “A little bit.
 I know you think I’m a rich snob compared to your friends, but it’s different over here.
-I’ve never spent so much time in Miami Beach.
+I’ve never spent so much time at the Beach.
 Most people stay in their own neighborhood.”

-“That’s what Pete said about New York, except their neighborhoods aren’t so nice.”
+“That’s what Pete says about New Yorkers, except their neighborhoods aren’t so nice.”

 “You’re a nice kid, Tim, pretty easy to have fun with.
 I hope you find the right crowd here in the Gables.
 Rich people are different from your friends.
 They aren’t so trusting and are afraid of being used.”